Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 But the thing Alex enjoyed most was that it was just *a few.*

 No rites of initiation today.
 He didn’t have a small army to fight off with his bare hands, or wrestle his way through a sacred tournament, or just…whatever other sadistic thing Mevia might come up with, and father approve.
-No deer to hunt and butcher, not that he didn’t enjoy a good hunt… No public appearances, no oaths or chants or incense or---
+No deer to hunt and butcher, not that he didn’t enjoy a good hunt… No public appearances, no oaths or chants or incense o-

 No *mountain* of small tokens of esteem from well-wishers and step-mothers.
-He’d said very specifically he wanted to celebrate by the local customs, as a token of respect---a brilliant scam on his part, as it turned out---and so far everyone was honoring it.
+He’d said very specifically he wanted to celebrate by the local customs, as a token of respect - a brilliant scam on his part, as it turned out - and so far everyone was honoring it.
 He’d have a *billion* congratulatory notes to reply to of course, since the thirteenth was the first and most important birthday of his manhood, at least on Ekallim-Igigi.
 It was important and all, but honestly…

 Lowkey was *nice*.
 His actual birthday gifts amounted to one from his mother and father, one from Ian and the *Stray Fortune’s* crew, and a collection of small ones from the ambassador’s family.
 Mom and dad had a big one: a full suite of upgrades for *Beowulf.* Weapons now!
 They’d be locked out for now of course, and he’d need lots of upgrade training, and certification, and…